 It is immensely important for you to have the best lights for vlogging.
 Having a great setup of a diverse range of lighting equipment for vlogging pays off a great amount down the road.
-Imagine having invested in good cinematography, a high-end vlogging camera, adding a great soundtrack, and an intriguing storyline for your vlog, what binds everything together, in the end, to make it presentable to the user are two things, audio quality, and video quality.
+Imagine having invested in good cinematography, a high-end vlogging camera, adding a great soundtrack, and an intriguing storyline for your vlog, what binds everything together to make it presentable to the user are two things, audio quality, and video quality.

-Audio quality is dependent on the mic selection and video quality among all things is majorly dependent on the lighting for vlogs.
+Audio quality depends on the mic selection and video quality among all things majorly depends on the lighting for vlogs.
 Here we will guide you through the top 5 lighting setups you can have for your vlog that will make a huge positive difference in how the video of your vlog is perceived by the viewers.
 This will directly affect your subscriber count and retention rates.
 Let us begin.

-LED video lights are mostly used to give a vlog a professional look, work as a camera flashlight but beat it by tens of factors.
-Its affordability combined with its capacity for professional cinematography is what makes it the most used LED light in the YouTube vlogger network.
-These lights can either be used as the main lighting setup.
+LED video lights are mostly used to give a vlog a professional look, and work as a camera flashlight but beat it by tens of factors.
+Its affordability combined with its capacity for professional cinematography makes it the most used LED light in the YouTube vlogger network.
+We can use these lights as the main lighting setup.
 If such is the case, they will be placed at 45 degrees to the object or the camera.

 Every light used for vlogging not only has a different purpose but targets a specific set of customers.
 If you are a beauty vlogger or a professional beauty guru looking for a light source to enhance the visibility of your products, a ring light would provide much better illumination than a DSLR camera flashlight.